kinzaR/utils/README.md

 #### License

 This repository is licensed under a Creative Commons license.
-You are free to use, share, and adapt the content for any purpose, provided you give appropriate credit.
+You are free to use, share, and adapt the content for any purpose, provided you give appropriate feedback :).

 #### Author